Transverse momentum dependent shape function for $J/\psi$ production in SIDIS: Introduction

 where the particle momenta are given between brackets and the virtual photon momentum is given by $q = \ell - \ell'$.
-The $J/\psi$ mass $M_\psi^2 = P_\psi^2$ and the photon virtuality $Q^2 = - q^2>0$ are considered hard scales in the process, \textit{i.e.}\ they are considered much larger than the nonperturbative QCD scale $\Lambda_{\text{QCD}}$, although most results will also be valid for photoproduction ($Q^2=0$).
+The $J/\psi$ mass $M_\psi^2 = P_\psi^2$ and the photon virtuality $Q^2 = - q^2>0$ are considered hard scales in the process, {i.e.}\ they are considered much larger than the nonperturbative QCD scale $\Lambda_{\text{QCD}}$, although most results will also be valid for photoproduction ($Q^2=0$).
 The electron and proton masses will be neglected w.r.t.\ $M_\psi$ and $Q$ whenever possible.
-The virtual photon transverse momentum is denoted by $\qT$ and can be directly related to the $J/\psi$ transverse momentum $\bm P_{\psi \perp}$.
+The virtual photon transverse momentum is denoted by $\qT$ and can be directly related to the $J/\psi$ transverse momentum $\bm P_{\psi \perp}$. {The distinct subscripts used for the transverse momentum components, specifically “$T$” and “$\perp$”, serve to emphasize the different frames in which they are measured.
+In particular, we consider $\qT$ when both the target proton and the $J/\psi$ have no transverse components and $\bm P_{\psi \perp}$ when the photon and the proton have only longitudinal components.}

 Depending on the value of $|\qT|$, we can identify two different transverse momentum regions, see Fig.~\ref{FigMatch}.
 The high transverse momentum (HTM) region is given by the condition $|\qT| \gg \Lambda_{\rm QCD}$, while the low transverse momentum (LTM) region corresponds to $|\qT| \ll \muH$.
-Here $\muH = f(Q, M_\psi)$ generically denotes the hard scale of the process, which can be $M_\psi$ or $Q$ or a combination of both.
+Here $\muH = f(Q, M_\psi)$ {with $f(Q, M_\psi) \gtrsim M_\psi$} generically denotes the hard scale of the process.
 The cross section can be evaluated within the two transverse momentum regions by adopting the proper factorization that enables to separate the short-distance from the long-distance contributions.
-The collinear factorization is applicable at HTM, while the TMD factorization is expected to be valid at LTM~\cite{Bacchetta:2018:GluonTMDsEIC} for which the cross section is sensitive to transverse momentum dependent (TMD) quantities.
+The collinear factorization is applicable at HTM, while the TMD factorization is expected to be valid at LTM~\cite{Bacchetta:2018:GluonTMDsEIC}, for which the cross section is sensitive to {TMD} quantities. {In addition, we can identify an intermediate transverse momentum (ITM) region, namely $\Lambda_{\rm QCD} \ll |\qT| \ll \muH$, where both factorizations are valid.
+Since our attention will be mostly directed towards this overlapping region, where $|\qT|$ (or equivalently $|\bm P_{\psi\perp}|$) becomes small compared to the hard scale, we will neglect any transverse momentum dependence in $f(Q, M_\psi)$.}